Kiloechoalpha/KEALET908_bcl2302_GroupBenjamin_KealebogaLetlhake_DWA/README.md

 - As a user, I want to filter books by genre so that I can find books to read in genres that I enjoy.

 - As a user, I want to toggle between dark and light modes so that I can use the app comfortably at night.

+# User Story 1

+## Feature
+- Incrementing Counter

+## Scenario
+- Clicking the "+" button should increment the counter value
+- Given the counter value is 0
+- When the user clicks the "+" button
+- Then the counter value should be 5

+# User Story 2

+## Feature:
+- Maximum Limit for Counter

+## Scenario:
+- Counter value should not exceed the maximum limit
+- Given the counter value is 15
+- When the user clicks the "+" button
+- Then the counter value should remain 15